 When your child is in need of medical attention, you want to give them the best form of care possible.
 Children have unique medical needs compared to adults because of their fragile bodies, especially if surgery is involved.
 If your child requires an operation, it should be in your best interest to consult the right person for the job.
-While surgeons that specialize in general surgery are more than qualified to provide surgical care for children, it’s the pediatric surgeon in Perth that you should call when your child needs surgery.
+While surgeons that specialize in general surgery are more than qualified to provide surgical care for children, it’s the pediatric surgeon in Newcastle that you should call when your child needs surgery.

 A pediatric surgeon is a specially trained surgeon that performs surgery on children whose developmental ranges start from newborn all the way to their teenage years.
 They undergo complete training and achieve board certification to qualify for this type of work.
 They also complete two more additional years of training that’s exclusive to children’s surgery, which means they’re surgical experts under the subspecialty of pediatric surgery.